 The Ingredients

-This recipe is so simple, and the ingredients are all probably items that you already have on hand.
-The sour cream, baking powder, and baking soda keep your homemade Lofthouse cookies light and airy.
+This Lofthouse cookie recipe is so simple, and the ingredients are all probably items that you already have on hand.
+Scroll down to the recipe card for measurements.

 For the Cookies: